 Whether you’re a pro or novice DIYer, there are a few things you should know before you start, especially if you want to do your projects the eco-friendly way.
 Here are eight ways to make sure your home fixes tread lightly on the planet.

 1. Look Online for Ideas

 The internet is chock-full of projects for any level of DIYer.
-Sites like Instructables and Make: — which a fun choice if you’re a techie at heart — have hundreds of ideas, blueprints, sketches, photos, and videos to jump start your projects.
+Sites like Instructables, eHow, and Make — which is a fun choice if you’re a techie at heart — have hundreds of ideas, blueprints, sketches, photos, and videos to jump-start your projects.